google/santa/docs/development/sync-protocol.md

    server -->> client: postflight response (200)
 ```

-Where `<machine_id>` is a unique string identifier for the client by default Santa uses the `IOPlatformUUID` from IOKit's
+Where `<machine_id>` is a unique string identifier for the client.
+By default
-`IOPlatformExpertDevice`.
-It may also be set using the [MachineID, MachineIDPlist, and MachineIDKey options](../deployment/configuration.md) in the configuration.
+Santa uses the hardware UUID.
+It may also be set using the [MachineID, MachineIDPlist, and MachineIDKey options](../deployment/configuration.md) in the
+configuration.

 ## Authentication